RajatDodwadkar/RajatDodwadkar/README.md

 ✔ Training YOLO models on GPU
 ✔ Breaking into sprints (and sometimes breaking boards 🥋) ✔ Dreaming in JSON and waking up to git commits
-✔ Favorite hobby: Turning ☕ into scalable systems
+✔ Favorite hobby: Training ML models for a Miss AI universe!